docsforadobe/illustrator-scripting-guide/docs/jsobjref/TextFrameItem.md

 **Description**

-The start position of text along a path, as a value relative to the path’s segments (path text only).
+The start position of text along a path, as a value relative to the path's segments (path text only).

 **Type**